 for Veterans and the Public

-A fungus found in many places in the environment causes this condition.
+Pneumocystis jiroveci pneumonia (PCP) is caused by a fungus that is found in many places in the environment.
 Nearly two out of three children have been exposed to it by age 4.
 However, PCP rarely causes disease unless there are underlying problems with the immune system, like HIV.
 The fungus can affect many organs, the most common being the lung.

 Symptoms can include: